daoshi1593/A-minimal-reproducible-implementation-of-table_rag/README_EN.md

 English | [中文](README.md)

+**Copyright 2025 The Google Research Authors.**

+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

 A minimal reproducible implementation created for educational and demonstration purposes.
 It provides basic functionality to understand the core concepts of Table RAG but is not a production-ready system.

 ## Features